craigbuckler/js-adv-notes/dom/1-dom-select.md

 ![DOM tree](dom-tree.png)

-* The HTML tag is the root element.
+* The HTML tag is the root element (the only child of the `document` object).
 * Each element is known as a node and it has children sprouting from it.
 * A node can have any number of child nodes.
-* A node can only have one parent - with the exception of the HTML node which doesn't have any.
+* A node can only have one parent node (with the exception of the top HTML node which has no elements above it)
 * If we look at an individual node, say the unordered list, we can access it's parent - the article - and work our way up the tree to the grandparent, the great grandparent etc.
 * We can also access it's siblings - these are nodes with the same parent, i,e. the two paragraph tags
 * finally, we can access it's children - that is nodes which have the `ul` as a parent in this case, all the list elements.